znjameswu/flutter_math/doc/design.md

 - Matrix won't render multiple \hlines and || column separators, just as MathJax won't either.
 - \dfrac, \tfrac ... will be rendered slightly different from KaTeX and will be in line with MathJax's rendering behavior.
 KaTeX has an `adjustStyle` function whose behvior we have no intention to follow.
 - \overbrace and \underbase with sub-sup pairs will be parsed differently to KaTeX and in line with MathJax.
 (Possibly KaTeX bug?)
+- \colon's behavior will be in line with MathJax rather than KaTeX.

 Text and Math mode AST design Rationale: